0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 we add an entry in our `/etc/resolv.conf` file for the domain and proceed to enumerate **SMB** for null/anonymous access.

-we try a few inputs and manage to get a listing of the shares using annonymous authentication:
+we try a few inputs and manage to get a listing of the shares using anonymous authentication:

 ![SMB-share-enum](SMB-share-enum.jpg)

 *looking at the shares,* we see that we have `READ` access to the `profiles$` share.
 We also notice another non-standard share: `forensic` that had a comment `Forensic / Audit share`

-*connecting with smbclient,* we see many folders that look like usersnames:
+*connecting with* `smbclient`, we see many folders that look like usersnames:

 ![profiles-share](profiles-share.jpg)